-Myth 1: Find your AC technician on Craigslist.
+Myth 1: Get your AC technician from Craigslist.

-The internet has gifted us with a variety of options to go to find an A/C system service technician, but beware because not all are comparable.
-While the Better Business Bureau displays information on whether a business is accredited and, if so, a letter grade based on their business history and practices, other web pages are open to anyone who requests to post an ad.
-For instance, Craigslist lets anyone post an ad promoting their services, regardless of whether or not they’re really qualified, licensed and bonded, or have the actual training and experience.
+The internet has gifted us with a variety of options to go to look for an A/C system service technician, but be careful because not all are comparable.
+While the Better Business Bureau gives you information on whether a company is accredited based on their company history and practices, other websites are available to anyone who requests to post an ad.
+For example, Craigslist lets anyone post an ad promoting their services, regardless of whether or not they’re really qualified, licensed and bonded, or have the actual training and knowledge.

-If you hire a company or individual without being able to confirm their qualifications and capability, it might end up costing you more in the long run.
-If the tech doesn’t know how to properly repair your specific air conditioning system, you could end up needing a second, more experienced contractor to repair their mistakes and it could end up costing you multiple service charges.
+If you choose a company or individual without having the ability to confirm their qualifications and capability, it might end up costing you more in the long run.
+If the technician doesn’t know how to properly fix your specific air conditioning system, you could end up needing a second, more experienced contractor to repair their mistakes and it could end up costing you multiple Trip Charges.

-Working with small businesses can be good for some odd jobs – it’s wonderful for the local business, wonderful for the economy, and likely even great for your pocket book.
-But proceed with caution: small businesses or one-person businesses could let you down.
-If something fails, they may conveniently disappear and not be there to fix it, or they may not have the workforce to get you taken care of quickly, which is a problem if your AC dies in the extreme temperatures of summer.
+Working with small businesses can be great for some minor home services – it’s wonderful for the local business, wonderful for the economy, and likely even good for your wallet.
+But proceed with caution: small companies or one-person businesses could leave you in a lurch.
+If something fails, they may conveniently disappear and not be around to fix it, or they might not have the manpower to get you taken care of quickly, which is a problem if your air conditioning system malfunctions in the heat of the summer.

-Spending a little bit more for a larger, more established and reliable company can come with advantages that help give you more assurance, including a one-year satisfaction guarantee, expert workmanship, a large certified team of technicians who give you service 24/7/365, and the confidence that they’ll be available in the future if you ever need them again.
+Paying a little bit more for a larger, more reputable and reliable company can come with advantages that help provide you with more assurance, including a one-year satisfaction guarantee, expert workmanship, a large certified work force that gives you service 24/7/365, and the peace of mind that they’ll be there in the future if you ever need them again.

-With the government ending the production of R-22, many people are noticing the price of refilling their air conditioning system’s refrigerant rising.
-It may seem like a simple fix to just substitute a different and lower cost refrigerant, but if an air conditioner service technician advises you to do that, you probably want to find a second opinion.
+With the government ending the making of R-22, many people are seeing the price of refilling their air conditioning system’s refrigerant rising.
+It may seem like a simple fix to just replace your R-22 with a different and lower cost refrigerant, but if an air conditioner service technician advises you to do that, you probably want to find a second opinion.

 Manufacturers identify the exact refrigerant the system is developed for, and previous to 2010, it was normally R-22.
-Despite the extreme decrease of the production of R-22, those air conditioners are still designed for it, and substituting a different refrigerant may not only cause damage to your air conditioning equipment, it could invalidate your warranty.
-A voided warranty might cost you way more in future parts due to possible damage.
+Despite the extreme decrease of the production of R-22, those air conditioning systems are still designed for it, and using a different refrigerant may not only cause damage to your AC system, it could void your warranty.
+An invalidated warranty may cost you way more in future parts due to potential damage.

 Myth 4: You don’t need annual A/C system maintenance.

-A lot of people who aren’t having trouble with their air conditioner may assume they don’t actually need annual maintenance.
+A lot of people who don’t currently have trouble with their air conditioner may think they don’t really need annual maintenance.
 It’s working fine, so why waste the money on a tune-up, right?
-Except for the fact that a routine AC tune- up costs around $79 while repairs will set you back around $500.
-Additionally, most manufacturers demand routine maintenance to continue your warranty, so foregoing your routine tune-up could also mean foregoing your warranty, which means a large payout if your AC decides to die on the hottest day of the year.
+Except for the fact that a routine AC tune- up runs you around $79 while repairs will run you around $500.
+Additionally, most manufacturers require routine maintenance to continue your warranty, so foregoing your routine tune-up could also mean foregoing your warranty, which means a large payout if your air conditioning system decides to go out on the hottest day of the year.

 Myth 5: Researching the contractor isn’t valuable.

-It’s critical to check that you do your due diligence before picking an AC service company, especially if you feel a particular company is putting pressure on you.
-As we said in Myth #1, some websites don’t require a company to be qualified to place an ad for their services.
-You absolutely need to know who you’re working with so you don’t have to pay for the same service multiple times.
+It’s critical to check that you do your due diligence before picking an air conditioning service contractor, especially if you feel a particular company is pushing you.
+As we mentioned in Myth #1, some sites don’t need a company to be qualified to place an ad for their services.
+You absolutely need to know what you’re getting into so you don’t end up paying for the same service multiple times.

-Social media reviews, testimonials from neighbors, and an a great accreditation grade with the Better Business Bureau will all confirm the type of company you will be offering your business to and help you decide if they are right for you.
-Google+, Angie’s List, and the BBB are all great websites to start your homework.
-Remember, don’t be afraid to ask for previous customer references.
+Online reviews, testimonials from neighbors, and an a great accreditation grade with the Better Business Bureau will all help you to understand the type of company you will be offering your business to and help you decide if they are right for you.
+Angie’s List, Google+, and Yelp are all great places to start your homework.
+Remember, don’t be afraid to ask for past customer referrals.
 You could have to pay a pretty penny to your air conditioner technician, so invest the time and research to ensure they are the ideal company for your AC.

-Ultimately, it will increase your costs to leave the thermostat at a lower temperature over the course of the day than to raise it 10 degrees while you are gone.
+Ultimately, it will increase your costs to leave the thermostat at a cooler temperature throughout the day than to raise it 10 degrees while you are gone.
 It typically will not take an exorbitant amount of additional energy to get your home cooled down once you arrive, depending on variables of the home.